-Section 4 [new].
-A Fire Service Specialist shall work a 40-hour work week consisting of either (5) 8-hour days or (4) 10-hour days, at the discretion of the Fire Chief or the Fire Chief's designee.
+Section 4. [new] A Fire Service Specialist shall work a 40-hour work week consisting of either (5) 8-hour days or (4) 10-hour days, at the discretion of the Fire Chief or the Fire Chief's designee.
 Changes to the work schedule must be mutually agreed upon by both the Union and the City.

-Section 5 [new] A Fire Service Specialist does not qualify for Kelly Days.
-A Fire Service Specialist who transitions to a 24-hour Firefighter position will have Kelly days calculated according to the formula in Section 1, paragraph b. of this Article.
+Section 5. [new] A Fire Service Specialist will not be required to work Debit Days. does not qualify for Kelly Days.
+A Fire Service Specialist who transitions to a 24-hour Firefighter position will have Debit Days calculated according to the terms and conditions of this Article 12.